diego-maeda/blink-safety/README.md

 Since we have to keep pooling the API for the server we need to keep a timeframe to run, for now we are using every 10 minutes.

-Sending the code to Github.
+Sending the code to GitHub.

 Start creating the integration channel for blink1, my approach on this will be using the web api to provide a json signal everytime an url is called.